g00m/JXColorButton/README.md

 * **colors**

    A 2D array of NSColors specifying the colors the users can select in the color selection popover.
 These should not include the default color or custom color, if specified.
+* **horizontalMargin**

+  A CGFloat representing the left and right margin distance between the grid of colors and the popover window.
+* **verticalMargin**
+  A CGFloat representing the top and bottom margin distance between the grid of colors and the popover window.

 ## License
 JXColorButton is provided under the MIT License.